NativeScript/nativescript-app-templates/packages/template-blank-vue-ts/README.md

 ns create my-blank-vue-ts --template nativescript-app-templates/packages/template-blank-vue-ts
 ```

-**NB:** Please, have in mind that the master branch may refer to dependencies that are not on NPM yet!
+**NB:** Please, have in mind that the main branch may refer to dependencies that are not on NPM yet!

 ## Walkthrough